bakar517/GalleryImagesUpload/README.md

 # GalleryImagesUpload
 GalleryImagesUpload
-A simple Gallery Image App with backend developed in PHP/mysql.
+A simple Gallery android App with backend developed in PHP/mysql.